RV Water Heater Repair: Revive Your Water Heating System With Expert Troubleshooting Tips

 • Verify the position and alignment of the bypass lever and flame spreader.
 Improper positioning and misalignment of these components can affect the water flow and temperature.
 Adjust and align them properly to resolve any issues.

-Problem #6 - Leaking (dripping) from the relief valve
+Problem #6 – Leaking (Dripping) From the Relief Valve

 If you notice water dripping from the pressure and temperature relief valve of your RV water heater, there’s no need to worry.
 In closed water heating systems found in RV vehicles, when the water expands, excess pressure needs a way to escape, and the valve opens to relieve it.